COVID: Review the latest FCDO Travel Advice before travelling to or from Montserrat

 One of the most important things that you must see when visiting Montserrat are the old churches, which date back to the thirteenth century.
 These beautiful buildings provide an excellent glimpse into the way in which the island's religious life has evolved through the centuries.
 In particular the lilac and golden steeples known as Soufri are popular with visitors as they are known as the site where St. John the Baptist received his nailed crown after being nailed to a cross on the mountain peak.
 Another major site to see while in Montserrat are the two cathedrals known as Fortinet de l'Arguignon and Fortinet du Midi.
 These stunning cathedrals sit on the slopes of Mount Arguignon and offer tourists an insight into the life of the early Montserrat islanders

-Up to date information for vaccinations before you travel to Montserrat are available from the NHS website
+Up to date information for vaccinations before you travel to Montserrat are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Montserrat read the Foreign & Commonwealth Office latest information for Montserrat.